ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 One link for everything: deep-links to app or falls back to web landing.

-**Enhanced Capacity Management:** If admin lowers capacity below current IN count, demote the most-recent IN players (by `invited_at`/`updated_at`) to WAITLIST (FIFO), log to `notification_ledger`, send polite notification.
+**Enhanced Capacity Management:** If admin lowers capacity below current IN count, demote the most-recent IN players (by `invited_at`/`updated_at`) to WAITLIST (LIFO), log to `notification_ledger`, send polite notification.
 Expire/supersede any active offers to prevent over-issue.
-All capacity changes use `withMatchLock` for race safety.
+All capacity changes use `withTenantMatchLock` for race safety.

 2) Modes (per match)